__________________________________________________________________

 has not yet been revealed.
 What we do know is this:

-when he is revealed, we will be like him, for we will see him as he is.”
+when it is revealed, we will be like him, for we will see him as he is.”

-had administrative responsibility to perform God’s directives in earth
+Angels had administrative responsibility to carry out God’s directives in earth

 but that part of heaven’s rule fell into disorder.
 Many angels were ensnared in